 Choose your own label.

 In an ideal world, you wouldn’t need a label at all.

 There are a lot of clicks, even amongst homeschoolers, and I’ve given up trying to fit into one.
 Every day, I strive to be a little less concerned about where we do and don’t fit within the categories of homeschooling approach, and philosophy.
 (We don’t.)
 Looking for a label seems contradictory to this.
-But, I do like to let people know, in a few words or less, where we ‘sit’ as homeschoolers.
+But, people ask.
 What we’re like.
-After all, people ask.
+Where we ‘sit’ with homeschooling.

-“Hi, I’m Linda.
-Our family are loving life since we all left school.
-We don’t follow any particular method, or philosophy.
-We’re just us, and we live, school-free.”
+It’s really just that our family are living without school.
+School-free.
+We’re loving life since we all left school.
+We don’t follow any particular method.
+We’re just us.

 It takes time to find your true, school-free life.
 The one that really works, that is really you.
 Be strong in the journey.

 You and your children are finding your own way.
 Not someone else’s.

 Fall on your stomach, then go with your gut again.

 When you do find your way, trust it.
 There is no one more qualified to shape yours and your children’s school-free lives than you and your children.
 Not Einstein.
 Not the minister for education.
 Not Mother Theresa.
 Not even the wonderful people who you might learn from, like John Holt, or Peter Gray.
 No one.
 Period.